ayang64/retry/README.md

         continue
     }

-    // at this point, we're within our retry conditions (number of iterations
+    // at this point, we're within our retry conditions (number of iterations and
-    // and delay) and // no error has occured so we can return our value, thus
+    // delay) and no error has occured so we can return our value, thus exiting
-    // exiting the retry loop.
+    // the retry loop.
     return someVal, nil
 }
 ```